Thomas' defense asks judge to step down from case, saying he's biased

 During a 50-year career examining deaths nationwide, Wecht gained fame for his own popular but unproven theory about President John F. Kennedy's fatal shooting in 1963.

-He served Allegheny County as coroner, a Democratic commissioner and, later, examiner, until 2005 — and was often dogged by accusations he profited by using his taxpayer-funded government office facilities to perform private work for outside areas.
+He served Allegheny County as coroner, a Democratic commissioner and later a medical examiner, until 2005 — and was often dogged by accusations he profited by using his taxpayer- funded government office facilities to perform private work for outside clients.

 Wecht maintained he was a victim of a political conspiracy.